jeregrande/Regional-Indicatorer/README.md

   b.
 Copy the desired channel ID
   c.
 Update the CHANNEL_ID secret
   d.
 Add the condition "&& msg.channel.id == channelID" to line 18

+# Usage
+Simply call the bot with "!t" and follow with the message you'd like to translate.

+Example: "!t Tranlsate this"